Englander's Millennium hires portfolio manager from Citadel: sources

 A Millennium spokesman declined to comment and Parekh could not be reached for comment.

-Parekh is leaving Citadel, which manages $30 billion in assets, a few months after the firm laid off more than 40 people from its Aptigon unit in one of the biggest shakeups at the firm in recent years.
+Parekh is leaving Citadel, which manages $30 billion in assets, a few months after the firm laid off more than 40 people from its Aptigon unit, one of its biggest shakeups in years.

-The bulk of the layoffs, which included portfolio managers, analysts, associates and other ancillary staff, occurred in February and March.
+Most of the layoffs, which included portfolio managers, analysts, associates and ancillary staff, occurred in February and March.

 Another former portfolio manager at Aptigon, Matthew Oak, also moved to Millennium recently, the sources said.